 Throughout my career, I have been fortunate to work with many people in the Upper Cumberland area.
-I have both enjoyed my work with them and enjoyed getting to know more about life from each one of them.
+I have both enjoyed my work with my clients and colleagues and I have enjoyed getting to know more about life from each one of you I have met.

 In my early years of practice, I worked with low-income clients at Rural Legal Services of Tennessee (now Legal Aid Society of Middle Tennessee and the Cumberlands).
 There I learned the importance of working with groups of people to achieve common goals.
 I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O'Mara, who helped me hone my legal skills.
 Throughout my years of practice, each of my clients has taught me valuable life lessons.